Please Read These Terms And Conditions Carefully Before Using This Site

 To exercise any of these rights, or to obtain other information, such as a copy of a legitimate interests balancing test, you can get in touch with us using the details set out under the Section “Contact” below.
 If you have unresolved concerns, you have the right to complain to an EU data protection authority where you live, work or where you believe a breach may have occurred.

 You have the right to ask us not to process your personal data for marketing purposes.
 We will usually inform you (before collecting your data) if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.
 You can exercise your right to prevent such processing by checking certain boxes on the forms we use to collect your data.
 You can also exercise the right at any time by contacting us at firstname.lastname@example.org.

-parity.io is a site operated by Parity Technologies Limited (we or us).
-We are registered in England and Wales under company number 09760015 and we have our registered office at IGNITION LAW Moray House, Floor 1, Moray House, 23-31 Great Titchfield Street, London, United Kingdom, WC1W 7PA.
+The data controller for your information is Parity Technologies Limited of c/o IGNITION LAW Moray House, Floor 1, Moray House, 23-31 Great Titchfield Street, London, United Kingdom, WC1W 7PA.

 Your data might be shared with our group company Parity Technologies Deutschland GmbH, Glogauer Str.
 6, 10999, Berlin, Germany for recruiting purposes and for the management of group functions.

 Where you are a contributor, customer or a registered user, we will keep your information for the duration of any contractual relationship you have with us, and, to the extent permitted, after the end of that relationship for as long as necessary to perform the purposes set out in this notice.